ctxis/django-admin-view-permission/README.md

         ...
     ]

 in which you can provide which models you want to be added the view permission.
+If you don't specify this setting then the view permission will be applied to all the models.